radiantlogic-v8/documentation-eoc/documentation/admin/admin-overview.md

 - Start application
 - Stop application
 - Update application
 - Create backup
 - Update backup settings
 - Create environment
 - Delete environment
 - Enable endpoint
 - Disable endpoint

 Information on these tasks includes the environment and application the tasks was performed on, the task's start and end times, and the task's status.
+The search bar in the upper-left corner allows you to display tasks for specified environments.

 ![image description](images/tasks.png)